Give 20%, Get $20 When You Refer A Friend Learn More

 In formulating the products for Barefaced, founder Jordan Harper was very conscious of the need for the layers to work together so that layering runs smoothly.

-CULPRIT: Your pores being blocked.
+CULPRIT: Your pores are blocked.

 FIX: Exfoliate often.
 Chemical exfoliants, like the ones in Toning Pads and Glow Peels Pads, help slough away dead skin cells.
 This means your products are more likely to penetrate the skin barrier properly instead of sitting on top.